visopsys/grid/Readme.md

 />
 ```

-This will let you use ThemeContext is any of the React Konva components.
+This will let you use ThemeContext in any of the React Konva components.
 To access theme inside `Cell`, you could do

 ```js
 const Cell = ({ x, y, width, height }) => {